 kris.shafferand put in your own Hypothes.is username.

-- Hit the 'publish' button.
+- Hit the 'Publish' button.
 Wordpress will report that the page has been published and give you a link to it; click on this link to see your new always-updating list of annotations!
 Of course, if you haven't made any public annotations yet, nothing will display.
 Go annotate something, then come back and reload the page, but remember to annotate using our HIST3814o group.

-Finally, you need a github account.
-We will go into more detail about how to use Github in the next module.
-For now, go to Github.com and sign up for a new account.
+Finally, you need a GitHub account.
+We will go into more detail about how to use GitHub in the next module.
+For now, go to GitHub.com and sign up for a new account.
 Follow all the prompts, and make a note of the direct URL to your account (mine for instance is http://github.com/shawngraham).
-Put this link in your 'about' page on your blog.
-You'll learn how to use this space in exercise 3 in module 1.
+Put this link in your 'About' page on your blog.
+You'll learn how to use this space in Module 1, Exercise 3.

 Your digital history lab/studio/workshop

-To access our virtual computer, the DHBox, you will need to use Carleton's VPN service.
-Please go to this page and follow the instructions for your particular computer.
-Once you've got it installed, you will need to connect to Carleton through the VPN with your mycarletone credentials.
+To access our virtual computer, the DH Box, you will need to use Carleton's VPN service.
+Please visit Carleton's VPN help page and follow the instructions for your particular computer.
+Once you've got it installed, you will need to connect to Carleton through the VPN with your MyCarletonOne credentials.
 Indeed, you should always connect via a VPN whenever you're using a public wifi point (like in coffee shops).
 The VPN acts like a private tunnel from your computer to Carleton's servers.
 To the rest of the internet, it will now look as if you actually are on campus.
-Once you're connected via the VPN, you can access the DHBox here.
-Bookmark the site; you'll use it in the exercises in module 1.
+Once you're connected via the VPN, you can access the DH Box through your browser.
+Bookmark the site; you'll use it in the exercises in Module 1.

-- your personal DHBox will be created.
-Your username will now appear in the top right hand side of the purple bar.
-To enter the DHBox, click the username, select 'apps'.
+- Your personal DH Box will be created.
+Your username will now appear in the top right side of the purple bar.
+To enter the DH Box, click the username, select 'Apps'.

 Some Readings To Kick Things Off

 What is digital history anyway?
 How is it connected to so-called 'big data'?
 Read the following pieces.
-Annotate with Hypothes.is anything that strikes you as interesting; annotate anything that puzzles you - feel free to just say, 'I'm not sure what this means; does it mean.... does anybody have any ideas?' and if you see someone is asking questions, you can reply to that annotation with thoughts of your own!
+Annotate with Hypothes.is anything that strikes you as interesting using our HIST3814o group; annotate anything that puzzles you - feel free to just say, 'I'm not sure what this means; does it mean.... does anybody have any ideas?' and if you see someone is asking questions, you can reply to that annotation with thoughts of your own!

 Excerpts from Chapter 1, the Historian's Macroscope original draft; read from 'Joys of Big Data' to 'Chapter One Conclusion'.
-Use Hypothesis to annotate rather than the 'commenting' function on the site, but remember to annotate using our HIST3814o group.
+Use Hypothes.is to annotate rather than the 'commenting' function on the site, but remember to annotate using our HIST3814o group.